British Rail Class 73: GB Railfreight

 GB Railfreight is the newest operator of Class 73 locomotives, having bought six redundant Gatwick Express locomotives, numbers 73203-207 and 73209.
 Four of these (73204-206 and 209) have now been returned to traffic after overhaul by Fragonset at Derby.
 They have been repainted in the company's blue and orange livery and named after female employees.
 The locomotives are primarily used on engineering trains originating from Eastleigh and Tonbridge.
 The former company First GBRf purchased 73208 and repainted it into BR Blue.
 In early 2009 73207 was repainted in Large Logo Blue and used for shunting duties in Whitemoor Yard.
 First GBRf also acquired 73141, 73212 and 73213, with all three painted in the new First Group livery; however, 73212 lacks the FirstGroup logo.
 73141 was named 'Charlotte' in July 2009, which was known for being named twice in February 2009.
 Now operated by the Eurotunnel Group, the trains are now being de-branded from the First Group branding.
 73119 was purchased from Knights Rail Services in September 2011 and returned to service in June 2012.
 In 2013, Class 73s 73109 and 73136 were brought by GB Railfreight.
-They have since been repainted along with First GRBF liveried 73141, 212 and 73213 at St. Leonards Depot into GB Railfreight livery.
+They have since been repainted along with First GBRf liveried 73141, 212 and 73213 at St. Leonards Depot into GB Railfreight livery.

 Commencing in 2013, five GB Railfreight Class 73s were re-engined as Class 73/9 by Brush Traction Wabtec at their factory in Loughborough.
 The first three converted locomotives, renumbered 73961-3 from 73209, 73204 and 73206 respectively, were fitted with MTU 1,600 hp V8 engines.
 All existing mechanical and electrical components were removed prior to the re-fit, and the frontal appearance of the locomotives has been altered by the provision of light clusters and the installation of a more central location for the jumper cables.
 The dual driving positions have been retained although with a new design for the driver's controls.
 The refurbished locomotives will be capable of working with existing Class 73/1 and 73/2 units in either diesel or electric mode.
 The first completed locomotive, 73962 (ex-73204), was unveiled on 3 August 2014 at Brush Traction Loughborough.

 GB Railfreight use re-engined Class 73/9 locomotives to haul the Caledonian Sleeper.
 They are used for the non-electrified sections of the route, running from Edinburgh to Aberdeen, Inverness and Fort William.
-The first Class 73/9 hauled stock movement for the Caledonian Sleeper contract came when 73966 worked 5B26, the lowland sleeper empties from Edinburgh Waverley to Polmadie.

 Merseyrail Electrics

-Merseyrail Electrics had a fleet of four Class 73/0 locomotives (numbers 73 001, 73 002, 73 004*, 73 005 & 73 006), based at Birkenhead North TMD, for use on shunting and other departmental duties.
+Merseyrail Electrics had a fleet of four Class 73/0 locomotives (numbers 73001/2/5/6), based at Birkenhead North TMD, for use on shunting and other departmental duties.
 Two, numbers 73001 and 73006, were repainted into Merseyrail's yellow livery; they were later fitted with sandite discharging equipment and reclassified as Class 73/9.
 All four locomotives were withdrawn from traffic by 2002, and all were later sold for preservation.